 - A suitable location in which to install the MAX hardware.
-(If installing the hardware in a rack, see "Guidelines for installing MAX units in a rack" on page 2-2.) - One or more active line(s), with at least one line set for bidirectional calling.
-(Bidirectional calling allows you to test the MAX hardware by having the MAX dial out on one channel and answer on another channel.) - One or more active BRI lines, if applicable. - An Ethernet interface.
+(If installing the hardware in a rack, see "Guidelines for installing MAX units" on page 2-2.) - An active T1 or E1 line set for bidirectional calling.
+(Bidirectional calling allows you to test the MAX hardware by having the MAX dial out on one channel and answer on another channel.) - One or more active ISDN BRI lines, if applicable. - An Ethernet interface.
 Also, if the MAX connects to an Ethernet LAN, you need the appropriate cables and connectors to set up an Ethernet interface. - A locally connected host or workstation that can Telnet or Ping to the MAX. - A VT100 terminal or a workstation with a communications program that supports VT100 emulation.

-- Or, alternatively, a hand-held palmtop terminal and associated cable less than 10 feet (3 meters) in length. - A remote Ascend or compatible unit to which you can telnet or which you can Ping over a dial-up Point-to-Point Protocol (PPP) connection. - Any expansion modules that were shipped separately.
+- A remote Ascend or compatible unit to which you can telnet or which you can Ping over a dial-up Point-to-Point Protocol (PPP) connection. - Any expansion modules that were shipped separately.